jcmincke/jazzml/docs/guide.rst

 ------------------------------------
- Other interesting built-in decoders
+ Other interesting built-in Decoders
 ------------------------------------

-`succeed()` creates a decoder which always succeeds and produces a given value, whatever the document.
+``succeed(v)`` creates a Decoder which always succeeds and return the given value `v`, whatever the document.

 .. code:: python